CiscoDevNet/mindmeld-blueprints/blueprints/video_discovery/scripts/kb/README.md

 Currently we only have `extract` and `transform` steps in Luigi, `load` is not implemented yet.

 ## Import to ElasticSearch
-Install WB3
+Install mindmeld
 - See [here](https://github.com/expectlabs/mindmeld-workbench3).

-Switch to branch `feature/stream-load-kb` in WB3
+Switch to branch `feature/stream-load-kb` in mindmeld
 - It's temporarily solution since the PR hasn't been merged yet.

 Then, run